stem-club-of-america/SCOA/labs/pokemon_organizer/README.md

 Evolutions=IVYSAUR,Level,16
 ```

-> Not every field is needed and it is possible for a Pokemon to be listed more than once.
+> Not every field is needed and it is possible for a Pokémon to be listed more than once.

 There are many ways to parse this information out.
 One way to do this would be:
 ```python3